arslanarif786/reactjs-button/README.md

 #Purpose

-This is a reactJS project, in which I have created a simple button which show different color at different input.
+This is a reactJS project, in which I have created a simple button which show different color at different input, it has two cases i.e. true/false.